-- There are 102,000 jobs in knowledge-based sectors (an increase of 26% since 2015 vs an increase of 6.2% in England).
-STEM related professionals represent 7.5% of the workforce, the 5th highest out of 40 Nomenclature of Territorial Units 2 (NUTS2) sub regions in England. - Compared with England, Cheshire and Warrington has a higher percentage of employees employed in the Manufacturing sector, in the Retail sector, in Administrative and Support Service Activities, in Finance, in Transportation & Storage, and in the Professional, Scientific & Technical sector. - The area has a high-skilled working age population, with a high proportion of working age residents with Level 4+ qualifications (52.2%). - There is good alignment of FE delivery with those that need it, in the places where many of those people live.
+There are 102,000 jobs in knowledge-based sectors (an increase of 26% since 2015 vs an increase of 6.2% in England).
+Science, technology, engineering and mathematics (STEM) related professionals represent 7.5% of the workforce, the 5th highest out of 40 Nomenclature of Territorial Units 2 (NUTS2) sub regions in England.

+- Compared with England, Cheshire and Warrington has a higher percentage of employees employed in the Manufacturing sector, in the Retail sector, in Administrative and Support Service Activities, in Finance, and in the Professional, Scientific & Technical sector. - The area has a high-skilled working age population, with a high proportion of working age residents with Level 4+ qualifications (49.1%). - There is good alignment of Further Education (FE) delivery for those that need it, in the places where many of those people live.
 Additionally, more adults and young people travel into Cheshire and Warrington to learn than travel out, particularly at Level 3.